coder-mike/microvium/doc/native-host/memory-usage.md

 ![Memory profile](../images/memory-usage.svg)

 Each region will be discussed in more detail in the following sections.
-The minimum size needed for each section (i.e. the space used by an empty VM) is as follows:
+The minimum size needed for each section (i.e. the space used to run an empty VM) is as follows:

   - **Microvium engine**: `16 kB`
   - **Bytecode**: `64 B`